Fort Mansfield: Fatal flaw

 War games held in 1907 proved that the fort had a fatal flaw.
-Any attacking vessel could approach Fort Mansfield from a “dead angle” along the Rhode Island coast which its long-range 8 inch cannon did not cover.
+Any attacking vessel could approach Fort Mansfield from a "dead angle" along the Rhode Island coast which the fort's long-range 8 inch cannon did not cover.
 The installation could be bombarded with impunity, and an invading party could assault the fort opposed by nothing better than small-arms fire, depending on where it landed.
 A report on the war games stated, "I believe I could capture Ft.
 Mansfield with a fleet of coal barges, equipped with 6-inch rapid fire guns".

 Because of this fatal design flaw, the fort was removed from the list of active coastal artillery posts in 1909 and placed in caretaker status.
 By 1911, only 18 men were left to man the post.
 That dropped to six men in 1916, and the guns were removed in 1917 for potential service on the Western Front.
 That small contingent remained until 1926, when the government placed the land up for sale.
-One developer proposed that nearby land on Sandy Point be divided into some 674 plots, but the land was purchased by a private syndicate eager to prevent it from being used for “cheap little houses” that might affect the exclusive character of Watch Hill.
+One developer proposed that nearby land on Sandy Point be divided into some 674 plots, but the land was purchased by a private syndicate eager to prevent it from being used for "cheap little houses" that might affect the exclusive character of Watch Hill.
 The sale was finalized in 1928.

 Demolition

 All the government buildings were demolished during the winter of 1928–29, leaving the three concrete gun emplacements behind.
 Batteries Wooster and Crawford survive to this day, although overgrown; but Battery Connell has succumbed to sea erosion, which has pushed the beach back some 200 ft since the fort was built.
 What remains of Connell can sometimes be seen at low tide.

-During World War II, a battery of two 16"/50 caliber Mark 2 guns (Battery Construction Number 114) was proposed for the Watch Hill area at the Oak's Inn Military Reservation in Misquamicut, but it was never built.
+During World War II, a battery of two 16"/50 caliber Mark 2 guns was proposed for the Watch Hill area at the Oak's Inn Military Reservation in Misquamicut, Rhode Island, but it was never built.
 The Oak's Inn site had a battery of four 155 mm guns on "Panama mounts" from 1942 through 1944.